Green Inventory Management for Fashion Retail - Case Study

 Simulation Model

-We will take the example of a logistic network that replenishes 10 fashion retail stores in the region of Shanghai (PRC).
+We will use the example of a logistics network that replenishes 10 fashion retail stores in the Shanghai region (PRC).

 In this simulation, we will consider